-Based in New York, Bo complements his Greycroft work with his continued serial entrepreneurship, most recently as the founder of Renzell, a media and data company – including a new ratings methodology – covering the high-end restaurant market.
+Based in New York, Bo complements his Greycroft work with his continued serial entrepreneurship, most recently as the founder and CEO of Guestfriend, a platform offering chatbots-as-a-service to small businesses.

 While at Village Ventures, Bo co-invested with Greycroft in Pump Audio (sold to Getty), DigiSynd (sold to Disney), and Babble (sold to Disney).
-Bo¹s prior investments also include Quirky, Purch and Simple Reach.
+Bo’s prior investments also include Quirky and Purch.
 He has been featured in major business and consumer publications and has received numerous honors.
 Bo wrote a book for entrepreneurs called Lucky or Smart?, which was published by Random House in January 2005.

 A graduate of Williams College, Bo resides in New York City and is a Trustee of The Academy at Charlemont.